firstmatecloud/guidelines-repo/GUIDELINES.md

 - Use descriptive naming of variables, functions and classes
 - Separate source code from testing code in different folders
 - Error messages should clear and should provide enough context to understand the issue.
-- Use a logging framework that logs in json format.
+- Use a logging framework.